telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/AngularJS/use-angularjs-popup-edit-template.md

 ---
 title: Use AngularJS in Popup Editor Templates
-page_title: Use AngularJS in Popup Editor Templates | Kendo UI Grid Widget
+page_title: Use AngularJS in Popup Editor Templates | Kendo UI Grid
 description: "Learn how to use AngularJS in a Kendo UI Grid popup editor template."
 slug: howto_use_angularin_popup_editor_templates_grid
 ---